MOwed06/Demo_CSharp_API/README.md

         - Any user my view their own User details via the UsersController

 - Intentional complexities
-    - BookAddUpdateDto.Isbn must be valid Guid
+    - The following object must possess valid Guid:
+        - AccountDepositDto.Confirmation
+        - BookAddUpdateDto.Isbn
+        - PurchaseRequestDto.TransactionConfirmation
-    - UserAddUpdateDto.UserEmail must be valid email
+    - UserAddUpdateDto.UserEmail must a unique, valid email

+- Error handling
+    - By design (for testing), failed API requests will return the error content in the message body

 - SQLite database, BigBooks.db